diidhul/diidhul-portfolio/README.md

 # diidhul-portfolio
-This is my portfolio website, that deliver who I am &amp; wht im doin rn
+This is my portfolio website, where I share who I am and what I'm currently doing.